-More and more companies are looking to improve their employee benefit packages by adding a student loan assistance benefit.
+More and more companies are looking to improve their employee benefits packages by adding a student loan assistance benefit.
 This new benefit is designed to better help employees manage their student loan repayment.
 According to the Federal Reserve, as of July 2019, Americans owe $1.59 trillion dollars in student debt.
 Of the 45 million people who have student loans, only about 18.6 million or 41% are in repayment.
-With these numbers, the majority of people who need help are not the borrowers who have the student loans but the people who are incurring it.
+With these numbers, the majority of people who need help are not the borrowers who have student loans but the people who are incurring it.

 As more companies address their employee wellness, student loan assistance is a great new benefit.
-Financial Wellness Programs can improve an employee’s work balance, productivity and overall employee satisfaction.
-A well designed program can improve retention rates and attract the best talent at all levels.
+Financial Wellness Programs can improve an employee’s work balance, productivity, and overall employee satisfaction.
+A well-designed program can improve retention rates and attract the best talent at all levels.

 Current Student Loan Assistance Programs

 Companies have recognized that the average college graduate has approximately $38,000 in student loan debt.
 To attract and retain the best talent, companies know they need a strategy to make their company competitive.
 Many current student loan assistance benefits include an individual loan repayment analysis and a paydown contribution from the company.
 This contribution goes directly to the lender yet appears as income to the employee on their W2.

 This approach follows traditional loan repayment strategies by helping employees pay down their student loans more quickly.
 Many of these programs were developed in the hope that the 2018 tax code would include a new tax benefit to address this growing problem.
 It did not, and as a result, Employer contributions are taxable.
 There are various bills that may change current law but they have not been passed at this time.